 In addition, measures should be taken how to finance VLFR activities in such places where no immediate revenues are available in the near future.
 Altogether, there is need to assess the present royalty flows or taxes etc. in the field (TFS, VLFRs, TRA etc.) and increase transparency of such flows and find new incentive systems for financing sustainable forest management in poorly stocked woodlands.

-11. RISKS AND MITIGATION MEASURES (amended on 13 February 2022)
+11. RISKS AND MITIGATION MEASURES (amended on 13 February 2022, and again in October 2022 and August, 2023)